 Which foods do you need to steer away from if you suffer from acne?
 Although controversial, this question is very often posed when it comes to those suffering from numerous inflammatory dermatoses, and with good reason.
 Contemporary research carried out in the fields of dermatology and endocrinology (since junk food is a source or at the least a contributing factor to numerous metabolic diseases) increasingly explicitly acknowledge that there indeed is a connection between unhealthy food and problems in the proper functioning of the human organism.
-No food causes acne directly, but there are certain foods which have been proven to contribute to the creation of “ideal” conditions for development of acne.
-Specifically, when we are talking about inflammatory skin diseases (which include acne), there are two large food groups that need to be avoided.
+No food causes acne directly, but there are certain foods that have been proven to contribute to creating “ideal” conditions for development of acne.
+Specifically, when we are talking about inflammatory skin diseases (including acne), there are two large food groups that need to be avoided.

 First is food with a high glycemic index.

 There is a very clear and well-researched connection between food with a high glycemic index and acne vulgaris.
 Namely, intake of foods that are rich in sugar and as a rule have a high glycemic index brings the organism into a state of hyperinsulinemia.
 Increased insulin levels result in an increased secretion of androgen hormones which in turn leads to increased sebum production.
 Although increased sebum production in itself is not the cause of acne, it can certainly contribute to the possibility of developing clogged pores which are the perfect microclimate for the development of acne.